LordRaydenMK/lordraydenmk.github.io/_posts/2021-01-29-modelling-ui-state.md

 - a `String` where `"red"`, `"yellow"` and `"green"` are the valid options and everything else is invalid data.
 But then the user types `"rad"` instead of red and we have an issue.
 Or `"yelow"` or `"RED"`.
 Should all functions validate their arguments?
 Should all functions have tests?
 The root cause of the issue here is cardinality.
 A String has cardinality of ∞ while the our problem has 3.
 There are ∞ - 3 possible invalid values.

 - a data class `data class Color(val isRed: Boolean, val isYellow: Boolean, val isGreen: Boolean)` - here `Color(true, false, false)` represents red.
 Yet this still leaves room for invalid data e.g. `Color(true, true, true)`.
 Again you would need checks and tests to ensure values are valid.
 The cardinality of the data class `Color` is 8 and it has 8 - 3 = 5 illegal values.
-It's much better then the `String`, but we can still improve it.
+It's much better than the `String`, but we can still improve it.

 - an enum - `enum class Color { RED, YELLOW, GREEN }` - this has a cardinality = 3.
 It matches exactly the possible  valid values of the problem.
 Illegal values are now impossible, so there is no need for tests that check data validity.